-The checksum is also calculated by adding up all the other bytes using an 8-bit addition.
-Do not send the next command before you have received the reply!
+- The checksum is also calculated by adding up all the other bytes using an 8-bit addition. - When using CAN bus, just leave out the first byte (module address) and the last byte (checksum). - Do not send the next command before you have received the reply!